 Bitcoin is famous for the Mt Gox hack, but what about the Bitfinex hack?

-To learn more, let’s take a closer look at the 2016 Bitfinex Exchange hack.
+Let’s take a closer look at the 2016 Bitfinex exchange hack.

 In August of 2016, Bitfinex announced devastating news.
 Hackers had infiltrated the popular Hong Kong-based exchange and stolen 119,756 bitcoin worth about $72 million in the largest hack of its kind to date.

 Today, that same bitcoin is worth a whopping $3.7 billion.

 As the largest exchange operating in USD at that time, everybody who was anybody in the cryptocurrency world held accounts with Bitfinex.